epics-modules/TRCore/TRCoreApp/src/TR-PVs.md

         <td>
             The time-and-date string of the last processed burst, based on the burst timestamp.

-            The format of the timestamp is (as understood by the EPICS Soft Timestamp device support):
+            The format of the timestamp is according to the `TIMESTAMP_FMT` macro passed to `TRBase.db` (as understood by the EPICS Soft Timestamp device support).
-            `%Y-%m-%d %H:%M:%S.%06f`
+            If the macro is not passed the default is `%Y-%m-%d %H:%M:%S.%06f`.
         </td>
     </tr>
     <tr>